phongtra/Full-Stack-Open/graphql/README.md

 ## Important

-To run this project, make sure MongoDB is installed on your machine
+To run this project, make sure MongoDB and nodemon is installed on your machine

 ## To run